traas-stack/altershield-operator/README.md

 ## Introduction
 The positioning of Operator is to serve as a perception and expansion of AlterShield in the cloud-native field of change, and our goal is to create a universal [Kubernetes Custom Resource (CRD)][CRD] control framework for change prevention.

-AlterShield Operator is a Kubernetes Operator developed based on [Operator-SKD][Operator-SKD], aimed at improving the stability and reliability of Kubernetes clusters through control of Workload resources.
+AlterShield Operator is a Kubernetes Operator developed based on [Operator-SDK][Operator-SKD], aimed at improving the stability and reliability of Kubernetes clusters through control of Workload resources.
 This makes AlterShield not only suitable for traditional SOA architecture but also well-suited for cloud-native microservice system design.

 You can also deploy Operator independently from the main [AlterShield][AlterShield] product, quickly deploying it to your Kubernetes cluster.
 Currently, Operator has achieved awareness of changes to Deployments, change prevention, change interception, change self-healing, and rollback.
 More Workload controls and additional release methods are under development.